michiel-van-den-engel/git-course/README.md

 Create a new branch again from the main.
 Wait untill you get the go-ahead from the trainer.
 Now add your name to the end and create a PR.
 Merge it in.

 ## Exersice 6: Dealing with Hubert's mistakes
+Now go to the branch `git123-Hupert`.
+Hupert has made some changes but he also added the one of our API keys to ther repository.
+Your task is to remove the API key without editing the other file he committed after the API key (Please note that copy-pasting the other file is not permitted).

+## Exersice 7: A migration to GitLab
+Now as last exercise.
+Our board has decided that we will move to GitLab, because they are €0.03 cheaper.
+So your next task is to create a copy of this repository in your own GitLab account.
+Without using the import functions of course.